JinyiXia/DLpoints/README.md

 ## Linux environment
 I am using supercomputer HiperGator from UF:
 - Number of CPU cores: 3
-- Maximum memory on the compute node requested for the job in Gigabytes: 32
+- Maximum memory on the compute node requested for the job in Gigabytes: 32 (Need to be more than 23 because that's how much PyTorch will ask to get allocated
 - Cluster partition: gpu
 - Generic Resource Request: gpu:a100:1